MicrosoftDocs/OfficeDocs-SkypeForBusiness/Teams/devices/remote-update.md

 #### Tracking update status

 Administrators can track the status of these update operations from the 'History' section in the device page.
 Details for each operation are shown in the relevant row, including, if the operation was carried out for a paired device.
-Additional details for the operation are available on selecting the operation status.
+Additional details are available on selecting the operation status.

 ## Frequently asked questions about automatic updates